Raynsad/learning-git/README.md

 - The night before submission is due, Evil Eve logs onto their Google Doc and makes breaking changes in their code
 - Alice and Bob have no way of stopping this from happening, nor do they have any record of what was changed and when

-## Enter Git:
+## Enter Git
 - Git organizes your code into commits, which are atomic sets of changes to the code.
-- A commit looks like this:
-	- File diff, author, timestamp, previous change hash
+- A commit contains: file diff, author, timestamp, previous change hash
-- Git will store these commits as a log that looks like this:
+- Git will store these commits as a log that shows the history of commits
 - Git supplies many useful commands to create, edit, roll back, publish, merge, etc.
 - We will get into the specifics of how this works when we run through a demo